gollamudisindhura1/Lab3DevelopingwithBootstrap/qr-code-component-main/README.md

 # Learnings:

-1.To center items using Flexbox
+1. How to center items using Flexbox
-2.To match fonts, colors, and sizes to a given style guide
+2. How to match fonts, colors, and sizes to a given style guide
+3. How to use Figma to chect exact colors, font sizes and spacing

 # Preview:
 The final design shows a clean white card centered on a light blue backgrounf=d with a QR code image and clear text below.